- Added updated Frequently asked questions documents

 Treatment providers in target risk countries

-All BMSB treatment providers in France, Georgia, Germany, Greece, Hungary, Italy, Romania, Russia and the United States of America must register with us.
+All BMSB treatment providers in France, Georgia, Germany, Greece, Hungary, Italy, Romania, Russia and the United States of America must

 Treatments conducted by an unregistered treatment provider in a target risk country will not be recognised as valid and the goods will be subject to onshore treatment (if allowed), export or destruction.